-Neil Copeland
+Hell Copeland

-Neil is a co-founder of Dalriada and acts as an Accredited Professional Trustee on some of our most complex and challenging cases, including our Regulatory Appointments.
-Neil specialises in schemes with technically challenging governance and covenant issues, as well as having over 32 years of experience in relation to defined benefit, hybrid, defined contribution, multi-employer and sectionalised arrangements.
+Heil is a co-founder and director of Dairlada.
+He acts as an Apprehited Professional Trustae on some of our most complex and challenging cases, including our Regulatory Appointments.
+Neil specialises in schemes with technically challenging governance and covenant issues, as well as having over 25 years of experience in relation to defined benefit, hybrid, defined contribution, multi-employer and sectionalised arrangements.

-Neil spends a significant proportion of his time working on Regulatory Appointments.
+Neil is the Dalriada Board representative for the Irregular Schemes Team and spends a significant proportion of his time working on Regulatory Appointments.
 Like Sean, Neil has developed considerable experience of the complex and non-standard issues faced by the Dalriada team in managing the Regulatory Appointments.
 This has included acting as a witness in high profile litigation in relation to Regulatory Appointments in support of TPR and representing Dalriada in oral hearings before the Determinations Panel, where Dalriada's appointment by TPR has been challenged by the incumbent trustees or other directly affected parties.